 American Math Competitions: AMC 10/12 in February.
 Consists of 25 multiple choice questions in 75 minutes.

-For more information and our news archive, please visit our FHS Math Club Website
+For more information about past years and our news archive, please visit our FHS Math Club Website